 Carbon Monoxide (CO) Levels Hydrocarbons (HC – unburned fuel) Lambda Reading

 CO Failure can mean several things, but is most likely caused by a poorly running vehicle.
-If a Cat becomes contaminated with unburned fuel, it will become unable to effectively convert the gasses that pass through it.
-A new Cat at full capacity will almost certainly lead to a MOT pass, but unless the fault is rectified, the customer will return the next year complaining of the same problem.
+If a Cat becomes contaminated with unburned fuel, it will become unable to effectively convert the gases that pass through it.
+A new Cat working at full capacity will almost certainly lead to an MOT pass, but unless the fault is rectified, the customer will return the next year complaining of the same problem.

 HC Failure is an indicator that the vehicle is over-fuelling.
 A vehicle will fail on this reading if it has HCs in excess of 200ppm.
 HCs in excess of 60ppm indicates a vehicle problem that needs rectifying as soon as possible.

 Lambda Failure means there is a problem with the air:fuel ratio on the vehicle.
 If the lambda reading is less than 0.97, the vehicle is running too rich.
 If the lambda reading is greater than 1.03, the vehicle is running too lean.

 What can go wrong?
 Warranty problems

 Catalytic Converters fail for many reasons as mentioned above.
 In many cases, the failure has little to do with the Cat itself, but instead is the result of another fault within the vehicle.
 It is important to rectify any problems before a new Cat is fitted.
 Below is a list of problems related to a vehicle fault, and therefore not covered under a manufacturer’s warranty.